 Protecting Yourself From Yourself

-Though these methods may work temporarily, over time they’re damaging to your emotional development.
+Though defense mechanisms may work temporarily, over time they’re damaging to your emotional development.
 You need to protect yourself from your subconscious to live a mentally and emotionally happy and stable life.
 Watch out for these mechanisms in yourself and others.
 By learning from them, you can become more productive.

 Follow Us On